If there is ever a sequel to both the Mega Man X series and the Mega Man Zero series, Stephanie Sheh will voice Iris.

 X loots a weapon off Sigma in X1 like he does the 1st eight Maverick bosses.

 The Sigma Virus, the original Sigma, the General, and SignasIn the final battle of X2, X winds up severing Sigma's body and head apart at the neck.
 So as the Sigma Virus emerges from Sigma's lifeless corpse, Sigma's head hops and rolls away from the body and from the bulk of the Virus that X begins to battle.
 As X defeats the Sigma Virus entity, Sigma's head (with the control ship still inside) manages to jump onto a rocket launcher to blast it far away from there, taking the Coward's Way Out to some degree.
 He doesn't care whether it kills him or just relocates his head to start a new life as a reploid other than Sigma, as long as he is away from the bulk of the Virus.
-He wants to stop walking in Sigma's shoes, living with the main villain reputation any longer.
+He wants to stop walking in Sigma's shoes, living with the "main villain" reputation any longer.
 The blastoff ends up breaking his control chip into two pieces — the bigger piece thankfully staying attached within his head, wherever it lands.
 The moment the Sigma Virus saw Sigma's head start to blast off, the Virus took the small piece of control chip left behind to quickly fuse with it again before the control center blows up completely.
-But because Sigma's head is no longer there, the most of Sigma the Virus can get back are personality similar to Sigma and some of his memories.
+But because Sigma's head is no longer there, the most of Sigma the Virus can get back is a personality similar to Sigma's and some of his memories.

 The main reason why X decided to stop fighting in the seventh game.